 Cloud PBX is a virtual phone system that provides a secure and reliable business phone system through the internet.
-Hosted PBX has all the hardware at the cloud provider’s end and only hardware required at the hosted pbx customer is cellphones and signalling devices.
+Hosted PBX has all the hardware at the cloud provider’s end and the only hardware required at the hosted PBX customer is cellphones and signaling devices.

 Traditional PBX or Cloud PBX: Which one is best for your business ?

 There are many factors to consider that will help you to determine which phone system will be best for your business.
-Let’s discuss each of them one by one , at the end we will try to conclude the effectiveness and suitability of the on which suits best to your business
+Let’s discuss each of them one by one, at the end we will try to conclude the effectiveness and suitability of the one which suits best to your business

-Cost is a major factor which plays a significant role in customer’s choice for either the hosted PBX or on-premise PBX.
-This cost breakdown has been laid out along with the long term benefits of it and the amount distribution between the on premise hardware and cloud hosted hardware .
+Cost is a major factor that plays a significant role in customers’ choice for either the hosted PBX or on-premise PBX.
+This cost breakdown has been laid out along with the long-term benefits of it and the amount distribution between the on-premise hardware and cloud-hosted hardware.

-Maintenance & Operational Cost : Unlike the on-premise model (which has total capex) , this is completely an opex model .
-Which means that the recurring cost is involved only and thus the maintenance cost and the operational charges are bearable and managed by the service provider .
-The business does not need to worry about fluctuations in the charges , functioning.
+Maintenance & Operational Cost: Unlike the on-premise model (which has total CAPEX), this is completely an OPEX model.
+This means that the recurring cost is involved only and thus the maintenance cost and the operational charges are bearable and managed by the service provider.
+The business does not need to worry about fluctuations in the charges, functioning.
 Thus in maintenance cost ( Hosted PBX < On-premise PBX)

-Potentially higher maintenance costs : Maintenance and operational cost will be much higher as compared to the cloud hosted pbx because the of the various types of lines , servers etc installed requires sophisticated staff to maintain , arrange Maintenance cost is the most intensive ongoing task ( Hosted PBX < On-premise PBX)
+Potentially higher maintenance costs: Maintenance and operational cost will be much higher as compared to the cloud-hosted PBX because the various types of lines, servers, etc installed requires sophisticated staff to maintain, arrange Maintenance cost is the most intensive ongoing task ( Hosted PBX < On-premise PBX)

-IT Funds : IT funds are allocated for the various technology related activities and start-ups or small-medium sized businesses do not have to further strain it if they opt for a small dividend monthly/yearly based periodical payments .
-Thus if opting for a cloud pbx where all the responsibility of the IT (adding lines ,making customisations) is required, do not break the bank of the businesses .
+IT Funds: IT funds are allocated for the various technology-related activities and start-ups or small-medium-sized businesses do not have to further strain it if they opt for a small dividend monthly/yearly based periodical payments.
+Thus if opting for a cloud PBX were all the responsibility of the IT (adding lines, making customizations) is required, do not break the bank of the businesses.

-Business Implementation : Any size business can easily adopt and implement the hosted pbx and doesn’t need to be tech savvy .
-Simply open .
+Business Implementation: Any size business can easily adapt and implement the hosted PBX and doesn’t need to be tech-savvy.
+Simply open.
 Enterprises with surplus IT resources (both technical and human ) to have total control of all the aspects of their phone systems

 Major Customisations: Technical CRM integrations can be done in a custom manner for custom data fetching and reporting.

-Winner : Depends upon the requirements of the business model & data sensitivity.
-Data storage on cloud is also highly secure but due to security protocols if government organisations cannot opt for cloud hosted pbx they can get their own on-premise pbx (dedicated data centers )
+Winner: Depends upon the requirements of the business model & data sensitivity.
+Data storage on the cloud is also highly secure but due to security protocols if government organizations cannot opt for cloud-hosted PBX they can get their own on-premise PBX (dedicated data centers )

 Staff Training: An essential role of using the complete communication setup is bridging the knowledge gap between the installed hardware and the employees who have to use it.

-Hosted PBX – Focussed training of the product and solution which is being implemented and laid out in form of a guide for easy access of the database, fetching custom reports, overall control of the implementation and operational tasks.
+Hosted PBX – Focussed training of the product and solution which is being implemented and laid out in form of a guide for easy access to the database, fetching custom reports, overall control of the implementation, and operational tasks.

 On-Premise PBX – Multi-Level Training for the product and its various subparts such as attached hardware and services, servers are required at different levels and one layer training is not sufficient.
 Layered training even the chipset level knowledge of certain equipment is required for fixing its malfunctions / day-day tasks.